 The South Fork of the Shoshone is a smaller version of the North Fork of the Shoshone, with more boulders and pocket water and less public access to BLM, State or USFS land.

-Flies: Wet – tan or black North Fork Specials size 10-14 are working very well, especially the black bodied red or purple tungsten bead versions!
-Other wet flies that are working – Epoxy stone, bead head or regular Prince, copper Johns, hare’s ear or peacock soft hackles.
-Sizes #8-16.
+Flies: Wet – tan or black North Fork Specials size 12-14 work very well when the river is not frozen, especially the black bodied red or purple tungsten bead versions!
+Other wet flies that are working – Bead head or regular Prince, copper Johns, bloody Mary, PT’s, gold ribbed hare’s ear, and gray or peacock soft hackles.
+Sizes #10-18.

-Streamers: woolly buggers, muddler minnows, zonkers and similar imitations size 2-10.
+Streamers: Peanut Envy, mini Peanuts, woolly buggers, muddler minnows, Zonkers and similar imitations size 2-10.
+Tan, Olive, black, white.

 Return To Reports Page